Moving to the Eglin/Hurlburt Area?

 The panhandle of Florida has some of the most beautiful beaches and has several military installations.
 About an hour and a half east of Pensacola, you’ll find Hurlburt Field and Eglin Air Force Base.
 Eglin is home to a variety of units, including Army Special Forces 7th Group and 6th Ranger Training Battalion, Navy EOD School, 20th Space Control Squadron, and the 919th Special Operations Wing.
 Nearby Hurlburt Field (they’re located about 12 miles apart) hosts the 1st Special Operations Group.

 Where to Live

-Schools are always top of the list of questions for incoming families with children, and luckily this area has some great options.
-This area has some of the top schools in Florida, and as a whole Okaloosa County Schools are some of the best in the state.
+Schools are always top of the list of questions for incoming families with children.
+Luckily this area has some great options.
+This area has some of the top schools in Florida.
+As a whole, Okaloosa County Schools are some of the best in the state.
 Those who are living on Eglin are zoned for Eglin Elementary School, which is located on the installation.

 The Sunshine State is hot, and this area is no exception.
 For the most part, hurricanes aren’t a huge problem in the Florida Panhandle, but storms that come into the Gulf of Mexico almost always produce rain locally.
 Recently, Hurricane Nate, a minor storm, sent rain, gusty wind, and tornado warnings to the area.

 The average temperatures in the winter months may get as low as the high 40s, but the daytime high is still in the low 60s.
 Rain is pretty consistent year-round with the wettest months being July and August.
 Humidity, however, is greatly reduced when you’re on the beach!